LeadWoods0902/DandD_Nightmare_Plague/Bestiary/Rune Beasts.md

 An exemplar run **Shark** humanoid may have gill like tattoos and a zigzagging tattoo across their torso, reminiscent of a shark bite.

+A group of Rune Beasts are employed as a part of the [[Brokvar]] guard